 Bronte Road, Bronte

 Bronte Beach is one of Sydney’s most famous beaches, known for its golden sand, glistening ocean views, expansive park and vibrant cafe strip.
-Of the Eastern Suburbs ocean beaches, it’s one of the most family friendly.
+Of the eastern suburb’s ocean beaches, it’s one of the most family friendly.
 While the surf at Bronte can be rough, the beach has a lovely enclosed natural pool at one end that kids love.
 Bronte is a popular spot for large family gatherings as there is ample grassy space, barbecue and picnic facilities, showers and toilets and a playground.
-There is even a model train offering rides at the weekends and during holidays.
-A great way to explore this area is the Bondi to Coogee Coastal Walk which passes through Bronte and plays host to the annual Sculpture by the Sea exhibition.
+A great way to explore this area is the Bondi to Coogee Coastal Walk which passes through Bronte.
 Clovelly Beach, the next beach along from Bronte, is another family favourite.

 Albert Street, Greenwich

-The Greenwich Baths are a bit of a hidden treasure on the harbour.
+The Greenwich Baths are a bit of a hidden treasure on the harbour, opening in spring/summer only.
 The best time to go is during high tide.
 If you are looking for shade, you are better to go in the morning.
 You can find beach toys left for everyone to use, as well as benches and sun lounges.
 There is a shark net.
 There is also a cafe that serves coffee and a small selection of hot food.
-Please note that entry fees apply: Casual Entry: Adults $4.20; Concession/Child under 16/Student $3.20; kids under 3 years are FREE.
-To get to the baths, you can drive and park in the nearby streets, take the Woolwich/Balmain ferry to Greenwich Point or jump on the 265 or 269 bus.
+Please note that entry fees apply: Casual Entry: Adults $4.40; Concession/Child under 16/Student $3.40; kids under 3 years are free.
+To get to the baths, you can drive and park in the nearby streets, take the Woolwich/Balmain ferry to Greenwich Point or jump on a bus.
 If you are going with a pram, please note that there are steps down to the beach area.

 The Esplanade, Balmoral